hansungk/conf/README.md

 dotfiles
 ========

-Dotfiles for the Distro Jumper
+Dotfiles for the distro jumper